Plagiomnium cuspidatum

-Plagiomnium cuspidatum, also known as toothed or “baby-tooth” plagiomnium moss and woodsy thyme-moss, is a species of thyme-moss that originated in North America, but can now also be found throughout Middle America, Africa, Northern and Southern Asia (excluding China), and Europe.
+Plagiomnium cuspidatum, also known as toothed or "baby-tooth" plagiomnium moss and woodsy thyme-moss, is a species of thyme-moss that originated in North America, but can now also be found throughout Middle America, Africa, Northern and Southern Asia (excluding China), and Europe.

-P. cuspidatum has sharp-toothed leaf margins, as its common names suggest, and can be identified from other members of the Plagiomnium genus by their leaves which measure to about 2.5–3.5 mm in length and have a tip that is tapered more gradually than other Plagiomnium species, a leaf base that runs all the way down onto the stem, and leaf cells that are elongated and clearly not arranged in diagonal rows.

-P. cuspidatum can commonly be found growing along the base of trees, stumps, coarse woody debris, and rocks in base-rich habitats such as: wet meadows, forested rich peatlands, wet forests, fire-dependent woodlands, mesic hardwood forests, and cliff/talus at low to moderate elevations.
+Plagiomnium cuspidatum can commonly be found growing along the base of trees, stumps, coarse woody debris, and rocks in base-rich habitats such as: wet meadows, forested rich peatlands, wet forests, fire-dependent woodlands, mesic hardwood forests, and cliff/talus at low to moderate elevations.
 It is commonly used by songbirds and salamanders for nesting material in the wild, and by humans as planting material in bioactive terrariums, aquariums, and paludariums due to their anti- microbial and antifungal properties.
 These properties are also being researched for more medicinal uses.

 Description

+Leaves

+Plagiomnium cuspidatum has sharp-toothed leaf margins, as its common names suggest, and can be identified from other members of the Plagiomnium genus by their leaves which measure to about 2.5–3.5 mm in length and have a tip that is tapered more gradually than other Plagiomnium species, a leaf base that runs all the way down onto the stem, and leaf cells that are elongated and clearly not arranged in diagonal rows.
 P. cuspidatum is often characterized as a small moss with shoots ranging from 1.5-4 cm tall and leaves roughly around 3 mm long.
 Leaves of P. cuspidatum gradually taper towards the tip, more so than other species in the genus.
 Leaf margins are sharply toothed and are absent in the lower half of the leaves while the midrib is obvious.
-Leaves are arranged in pseudo whorls- where the arrangement of leaves appear to originate at the same level but do not.Using a x20 hand lens, the small cells can be seen to not be in diagonal rows and no longer than wide.
+Leaves are arranged in pseudo whorls- where the arrangement of leaves appear to originate at the same level but do not.

+Using a x20 hand lens, the small cells can be seen to not be in diagonal rows and no longer than wide.
 The non-fertile stems can be one of two descriptions: erect or curved.
-The reproductive sporophyte of P. cuspidatum are commonly capsules with a conical lid.
 When aggregated together, the plant forms a green cushion-like structure.
 When dry, the leaves darken and begin to curl.

-Reproductive Structures
+Reproductive structures

-P. cuspidatum do not reproduce asexually but are dioicous- having antheridia and archegonia on separate plants- and synoicous- having archegonia and antheridia on the same plant.
+Plagiomnium cuspidatum do not reproduce asexually but are dioicous – having antheridia and archegonia on separate plants – and synoicous- having archegonia and antheridia on the same plant.
 From the foot of the plant, there can be multiple seta that raises the capsules above the plant.
 Capsules are frequent have a conical lid.
 Spores range from 18-40μm and are numerous inside the capsule.